-in the RCS library, containing the text of the original file and the list of deltas that have been applied to it.
+A file stored in the Revision Control System (RCS) library containing the text of the original file and the list of deltas that have been applied to it.

+RCS library

-RCS library In the Revision Control System (RCS), the directory in which RCS-files are stored.
+The directory in which Revision Control System (RCS) files are stored.

+record
-record In awk, the information between two consecutive

-occurrences of the record separator, which can be specified and is by default a newline character.
+In awk, the information between two consecutive occurrences of the record separator, which can be specified and is by default a newline character.
 For most purposes, a record can be thought of as a line from the input file.
 The beginning and end of the file are also record separators.

+s-file
-s-file In the Source Code Control System (SCCS), a file

-stored in the SCCS library, containing the text of the original file and the list of deltas that have been applied to it.
+In the Source Code Control System (SCCS), a file stored in the SCCS library, containing the text of the original file and the list of deltas that have been applied to it.

-SCCS library In the Source Code Control System (SCCS), the
+SCCS (Source Code Control System)